 Vatican City, the famous European city-state which is home to the Vatican, is a popular travel destination for large numbers of Canadian citizens every year.
-At the end of 2022, Canadians traveling to Vatican City can expect to require an ETIAS Vatican City for Canadians.
+At the end of 2022, Canadians travelling to Vatican City will need an ETIAS Vatican City for Canadians.

-The ETIAS is a travel authorization system that is being adopted by the 26 member states of the Schengen Area.
-It is intended to boost public security and reduce the threat of terrorism within the Schengen countries by screening non-national visitors to the Schengen territory.
-The implementation of the ETIAS means that Canadians traveling to Vatican City will be able to enjoy their trip in increased safety.
+The ETIAS is a travel authorisation system that is being adopted by the 26 member states of the Schengen Area.
+It is intended to boost public security and reduce the threat of terrorism across Europe by screening non-national visitors to the Schengen territory.
+The implementation of the ETIAS means that Canadians travelling to Vatican City will be able to enjoy their trip in increased safety.

-Traveling to Vatican City from Canada With the ETIAS Travel Authorization
+Travelling to Vatican City from Canada with the ETIAS Travel authorisation

 The ETIAS for Vatican City allows Canadian nationals to stay in the Schengen Area for a maximum period of 90 days within any one 180-day period.
 It is valid for a period of 3 years, and holders may make multiple trips on the same ETIAS within this period.

 Basic information about Vatican City